 Computers are infuriating.

 At PyCon 2023 I talked about consistency and isolation in databases, and showed Python implementations of four isolation levels.
-Here’s the PyCon video and here’s a Talk Python podcast interview with Michael Kennedy.
+Here’s the PyCon video and here’s a Talk Python podcast interview with Michael Kennedy (episode page).

 The subject goes a bit deeper than I could cover in 30 minutes; here are links for further reading.